seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_common.md

 Office hours:

-- *emlyon students*: Fridays 9h-10h at the emlyon campus at Saint Etienne and by appointment (levallois@em-lyon.com)
+- *emlyon students*: Fridays morning after the course at the emlyon campus at Saint Etienne and by appointment (levallois@em-lyon.com)
 - *other participants*: get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle]